rfeng2023/mmcloud/example/README.md

  --oem-packages \
  --mount-packages \
  -jn TEST_ROCKEFELLER_oem_mount_packages \
- --interactive \
  -ide juypter
 ```

 Some of these parameters are shared with the batch job above.
 They will be skipped in the following explanation:
 - `--oem-packages` and `--mount-packages` are two modes that specify how the user can use certain packages.
 The former allows the user to use shared packages, and the latter allow the user to use user-installed packages.
-Specifying both will aloo both these features, but either can be used.
+Specifying both will allow both these features, but either can be used.
 - `-jn` is the job name of the interactive job.
 By default, the name of the interactive job would be `<user>_<ide>_<port>`.
-- `--interactive` specifies interactive mode.
-- `-ide jupyter` specifies the ide used for the interactive job.
+- `-ide jupyter` specifies the ide used for the interactive job and providing this specifies an interactive job.
 By default, it will use the shell session `tmate`, however, `jupyter`, `vscode`, and `rstudio` can be used.